MoustafaJazzar/material-shadows/README.md

-# material-shadows
+# Material shadows

-Material design shadows for the web.
+> Material design shadows for the web.